 - Tips for Sleeping with Back Pain

-Whether your back pain is caused by an injury, a physically demanding job or even stress, the way your body is supported while you sleep will have a big impact on how you feel when you wake up.
+Whether your back pain is caused by an injury, a physically demanding job, or even stress, the way your body is supported while you sleep will have a big impact on how you feel when you wake up.
 In fact, your sleeping posture is just as important as your standing/sitting posture.
-You’ll wake up more refreshed if your muscles and joints in both your upper back and lower back are appropriately supported and relaxed while you’re sleeping.
+Understanding the relationship between back pain, sleep, and your mattress is essential to addressing the problems that are keeping you from getting a good night’s sleep.

-Chronic Back Pain
+Lower Back Pain

-Related: Best mattress for hip pain
+Related: Best Mattresses for Hip Pain

 Long story short: Sleeping on the wrong mattress leads to pain, discomfort, and can increase your chances of developing a chronic back problem.

 There’s a lot of lingo in the mattress world that you may not have a full grasp of.
 We’ll help you decipher what it all means and what key factors you should be keeping an eye on when looking for a mattress well-suited for someone with back pain.